subonzyx/notes/Tutorials/Bettercap_ARP_DNS_Spoofing.md

 Go to Web browser > http://localhost

-4. Create the 'hosts' file to perform DNS spoofing
+4. Create the `hosts` file to perform DNS spoofing

 - In a real life scenario, an attacker would redirect traffic to their own machine for data sniffing.
 In this case, we set up a simple login page, then we use Bettercap to spoof DNS record so that when the victim visits his favorite webpages, he will be redirected to the attacker machine instead.
 This will probably fool the user into entering their credentials.

-- We need to create a 'hosts' file which is responsible for redirecting specific DNS requests.
+- We need to create a `hosts` file which is responsible for redirecting specific DNS requests.
 ```
 # gedit dns.conf
 ```